dataresearchcenter/opensecuritydata-gatsby/src/pages/about.md

-The platform contains data on three different EU budgets: the Internal Security Fund (2014-20), which provided funding to implement EU policing and border policies, as well as projects by EU member states; the security component of Horizon 2020 (2014-20), the EU’s research and innovation programme; and the predecessor to Horizon 2020, the Seventh Framework Programme for Research and Development (FP7, 2007-13).
+The platform contains data on three different EU budgets: the Internal Security Fund (2014-20), which provided funding to implement EU policing and border policies, as well as projects by EU member states; the security component of Horizon 2020 (2014-20), the EU’s research and innovation program; and the predecessor to Horizon 2020, the Seventh Framework Program for Research and Development (FP7, 2007-13).

 This money has been used to develop controversial technologies such as